-Port Direction Width Description pcie_cq_np_req Input 1 CQ Non-Posted Request.
+Port Direction Width Description m_axis_cq_tready Input 1 CQ Data Ready.
+Activation of this signal by the user logic indicates to the core that the user application is ready to accept data.
+Data is transferred across the interface when both m_axis_cq_tvalid and m_axis_cq_tready are asserted in the same cycle.
+If the user application deasserts the ready signal when m_axis_cq_tvalid is High, the core maintains the data on the bus and keeps the valid signal asserted until the user application has asserted the ready signal. pcie_cq_np_req Input 1 CQ Non-Posted Request.
 This input is used by the user application to request the delivery of a Non-Posted request.
 The core implements a credit-based flow control mechanism to control the delivery of Non-Posted requests across the interface, without blocking Posted TLPs.
 This input to the core controls an internal credit count.
 The credit count is incremented in each clock cycle when pcie_cq_np_req is High, and decremented on the delivery of each Non-Posted request across the interface.
 The core temporarily stops delivering Non-Posted requests to the user application when the credit count is zero.
 It continues to deliver any Posted TLPs received from the link even when the delivery of Non-Posted requests has been paused.
-The user application can either provide a one-cycle pulse on pcie_cq_np_req each time it is ready to receive a Non-Posted request, or can keep it High permanently if it does not need to exercise selective backpressure on Non-Posted requests.
+The user application can either provide a one-cycle pulse on pcie_cq_np_req each time it is ready to receive a Non-Posted request, or can keep it High permanently if it does not need to exercise selective back pressure on Non-Posted requests.
 The assertion and deassertion of the pcie_cq_np_req signal does not need to be aligned with the packet transfers on the completer request interface.
 There is a minimum of five user_clk from the presentation of completion on m_axis_rc_tuser and the reuse of the tag that was returned on the completion. pcie_cq_np_req_count Output 6 CQ Non-Posted Request Count.
 This output provides the current value of the credit count maintained by the core for delivery of Non-Posted requests to the user application.
 The core delivers a Non-Posted request across the completer request interface only when this credit count is non-zero.
 This counter saturates at a maximum limit of 32.
 Because of internal pipeline delays, there can be several cycles of delay between the core receiving a pulse on the pcie_cq_np_req input and updating the pcie_cq_np_req_count output in response.

-Table 2-4: Sideband Signal Descriptions in m_axis_cq_tuser
+Table 2-5: Sideband Signal Descriptions in m_axis_cq_tuser